CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 (see section “Building GeoPIXE”).
 But there are some settings that must be set now.
 For just the “geopixe” and “Fortran” projects, right click and select “Properties” for each.
 For the “IDL project properties” group, uncheck the option “update IDL path when project is opened or closed”, so that these are never added to the IDL path.
-If these projects are open, close them using the right-click "Close Project" option.
+If these projects are open, **close** them using the right-click "Close Project" option.
 Make sure they remain **closed**.
 You can also do that for the “Default” project, if you are not using that.
 Check that the paths were set correctly (from your edited "idl-linux.pref" file) by using menu "***Window->Preferences***" and select the "IDL" group from the tree on the left.
-Check that the "Initial working directory" points to your Workspace/main path and that "Startup file" points to "startup.spro" in this directory.
+Check that the "Initial working directory" points to your 'Workspace/main' path and that "Startup file" points to "startup.spro" in this directory.

 ### Obtaining IDL